Roy Greenslade and the IRA: N.I coverage scrutinised - Press Gazette

 Greenslade reported anonymous claims that the Sunday Times was “hellbent on derailing the peace process” by publishing “patently false stories”.

-He noted that Belfast editor Liam Clarke had written about the Sinn Fein’s difficulty controlling the IRA post ceasefire.
+He noted that Belfast editor Liam Clarke had written about Sinn Fein’s difficulty controlling the IRA post ceasefire.

 Clarke had written: “Intelligence sources believe the ceasefire will be extended until Easter, when a final decision will be taken.”